wgroeneveld/jefklakscodex/content/articles/handheld-castlevanias.md

 image = "/img/Guides/cv-harmony.jpg"
 date = "2007-01-12"
-title = "Handheld Castlevanias" tags = ['Castlevania', 'Portrait of Ruin', 'Harmony of Dissonance', 'Circle of the Moon', 'Aria of Sorrow', 'Dawn of Sorrow']
+title = "Handheld Castlevanias" tags = ['Castlevania', 'Portrait of Ruin', 'Harmony of Dissonance', 'Circle of the Moon', 'Aria of Sorrow', 'Dawn of Sorrow', 'feature']
 +++

 <p class='vspace'><a class='wikilink' href='/articles/castlevania-portrait-of-ruin-review/'>Portrait of Ruin</a> is the second Nintendo DS Castlevania game.
 Maybe, if Komani thinks it'll be worthwile, a third one will follow, since there have been three Castlevania games released for the predecessor the Gameboy Advance.
 All excellent Handheld Metroidvania games, but which one excels at what?
 A short overview would be handy indeed.
 Well here you go!